chips-blockchain/bet/docs/verus_migration/id_creation_process.md

 	char table_id[16];
 };
 ```
-Note, here there isn't any support to store the float values into the ID's, so we represent the float values using `struct float_num` which basically defined as follows:
+Note, here there hasn't any support to store the float values directly in ID's, so we represent the float values using `struct float_num` which basically defined as follows:
 ```
 struct float_num {
 	uint32_t mantisa : 23;